 An electronic user name and password, FSA ID, is required for students, parents and borrowers.
 The FSA ID has replaced the Federal Student Aid PIN which gives you access to the Federal Student Aid's online systems and serves as your legal signature.

-You will receive a Student Aid Report (SAR) in the mail from the processing center within 2-3 weeks after you submit your FAFSA electronically.
-Or if you provided your email address, you will receive an email with a link to your SAR in 5-7 days.
+You will receive a Student Aid Report (SAR) in the mail from the processing center within two to three weeks after you submit your FAFSA electronically.
+Or if you provided your email address, you will receive an email with a link to your SAR in five to seven days.

 Officially declare a major and send all official transcripts to the Admissions/Records Office.

 Note: Financial aid will not be credited to your student account until all transcripts are received.